We ask you, humbly, to help us.

 the following components may be present, in any order with which the couple feels

 comfortable.
-A heterosexual handfasting ceremony is described below; the
+A typical heterosexual Wiccan handfasting ceremony is described below; the

 text can easily be modified for a same-sex couple.
 Some of the statements and